 The options are really endless when it comes to starting your own business as a woman.
 These top 40+ ideas should give you a good starting point, but don’t hesitate to think outside the box.
 Good luck!

 Starting your own business is a great way to increase your income while doing something that you genuinely enjoy.
-Not only that, it can create additional revenue that will help support your family if times get tough, even if it's just a side business.
+It can also create additional revenue that will help support your family if times get tough, even if it's just a side business.